Are you stuck trying to write?

 To get started, read "Hop plan" (below) and follow the guidelines for writing.
 After you've written on a few days, contact Brian (email@example.com) and attend the next regular meeting, held 11.30 every Wednesday of the year.
 Other participants will give you feedback on how you're going and how you can improve.

-For advice, you can also talk to current and previous participants, including academics Anu Bissoonauth-Bedford and Xiaoping Gao and postgrads (now graduated) Paula Arvela and Trent Brown.
+For advice, you can also talk to current and previous participants, including academics Anu Bissoonauth-Bedford and Xiaoping Gao and postgrads Anneleis Humphries and Jolin Tian.

 Hop plan: detailed guidance on getting started